Types of Services

 To facilitate new students' adjustment to university life, the Centre conducts orientation talks at the beginning of each year.
 Web-based resources, service pamphlets and mental health information on university and cross-cultural adjustment are also disseminated to new students during the orientation period.

 During the first term of each year, the Centre conducts a series of programmes to facilitate new students' personal enhancement and to enable them to benefit more fully from their university experiences.
 This includes presentations in College Assembly and General Education classes, mental health screening and follow-up counselling.

 Workshops and group programmes are organized regularly to enhance students' personal growth and effectiveness through discussion, exercise, role play, etc. Topics ranged from self-exploration, self-confidence to emotional regulation, stress management, communication and interpersonal skills, etc. In addition, customized developmental workshops are organized in collaboration with academic departments to cater to the specific psychosocial and developmental needs of specific student groups.

-The Service conducts survey and research periodically to better understand students' mental health condition and psychosocial needs and to facilitate the development of a comprehensive and effective counselling service.
+The Centre conducts survey and research periodically to better understand students' mental health condition and psychosocial needs and to facilitate the development of a comprehensive and effective counselling service.